meejahnsnutshell/AWS_ML_Crypto/README.md

 ```
 .../predict/realtime?createmodel=true
 ```
-At present, model parameters may be configured in the code:
+Model parameters may be configured in the code:
 [insert screenshot]

 * To use an existing model, provide id and name.